 Too much alcohol

-According to the National Institute for Health and Care Excellence (NICE), drinking too much alcohol can affect sperm production.
-The good news is that having the odd drink or two isn’t thought to harm male fertility.
-You should, however, stick to the government’s guidelines for health alcohol intakes (three to four units of alcohol per day if you’re a man, a unit being the equivalent of half a pint of beer or a pub measure of spirits).
+According to the National Institute for Health and Care Excellence (NICE), drinking too much alcohol can affect male fertility (x).
+So stick to the government’s guidelines for health alcohol intakes (no more than 14 units of alcohol each week on a regular basis).

-Smoking tobacco has been shown to lower sperm numbers and potentially damage sperm DNA.
+Smoking tobacco has been shown to have several detrimental effects on sperm and sperm production (xi).
 So if you want the best sperm possible, consider giving up as soon as you can.
 If you’re worried that giving up may be difficult, why not try a stop smoking aid such as patches, gum or lozenges that can help you to manage your nicotine cravings?

 Too much stress